judeotine/EnvGuard/README.md

 Security is our top priority.
 If you discover any security issues, please review our [Security Policy](SECURITY.md) for reporting vulnerabilities.

-## Acknowledgements

-We'd like to thank all our contributors and the open-source community for their support.
-Special thanks to the VS Code team for their excellent extension API documentation.

 ## Trademarks